 In the event of any further or future exploitation of the Production in any media or medium, whether now in existence or in future developed, and not covered by this Agreement, the Parties agree to keep each other fully informed as to all and any negotiations with any third parties and not to enter into any contractual arrangements independently of each other without the other’s prior written agreement.

-Any subsequent exploitation of the assets of the Production which is agreed by the Parties shall be dealt with in a separate agreement and in such event Hull 2017 shall be entitled to a credit for any such subsequent exploitation.
+Any subsequent commercial exploitation of the Production which is agreed by the Parties shall be dealt with in a separate agreement and in such event Hull 2017 shall be entitled to a credit for any such subsequent exploitation and to a percentage of any royalty, fee or revenue derived from the Production, such royalty, fee or revenue to be based on the percentage of funding contributed by Hull 2017 to the Project Budget and to be agreed by the parties acting reasonably.

 The Producer will not sell, give away, licence or borrow against any assets of the Production (including any intellectual property rights) without first receiving Hull 2017’s prior written consent.

-[INSERT FORMULA FOR EXPLOITATION REVENUES HERE (AS PER THE CO-OPERATION AGREEMENT) IF APPROPRIATE]

 The Producer warrants that it is vested with all the rights necessary to produce and publicly present the Production and that the Production does not and the presentation of the Production will not infringe any copyright or other rights of any other work or any third party rights.

 The Producer grants Hull 2017 a non-exclusive, irrevocable, royalty-free world-wide licence in perpetuity to use and reproduce any element of the Production for all its non-commercial purposes and activities, including but not limited to use on the UK City of Culture website, the internet and Hull 2017’s Intranet and for archival, preservation and collections management purposes, filming and photography, marketing purposes, fundraising, educational, publishing and exhibition purposes.